 Diversity management is a management tool used by the Federal Office of Personnel to integrate the needs of the different stakeholders (gender, sexual orientation, language balance and age groups, as well as the protection of women's and girls' rights).
-According to an order from the Chief of the Armed Forces concerning the handling of diversity management, all members of the Armed Forces (career and militia) are to be trained in these matters.
+According to an order from the Chief of the Swiss Armed Forces concerning the handling of diversity management, all members of the Swiss Armed Forces (professional personnel and conscripts are to be trained in these matters.

-Availability of specialised in-service training for armed forces personnel on the protection of women's and girls' rights.
+Availability of specialised in-service training for Armed Forces personnel on the protection of women's and girls' rights.